AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md

 * **Private**: This template is visible only for the template author and their team.
 * **Published**: This template is visible only for the template author and their team.
 You can send published templates for approval and copy a shareable link.
-* **Approved**: This template is visible for all Workfront Fusion users in the Public templates tab.
-You can copy a shareable link by clicking Options in the upper-right corner of the screen.
+* **Approved**: This template is visible for all Workfront Fusion users in the [!UICONTROL Public templates] tab.
+You can copy a shareable link by clicking [!UICONTROL Options] in the upper-right corner of the screen.

-You can also check the status from the Team templates tab.
+You can also check the status from the [!UICONTROL Team templates] tab.
 If a template is published, it will have an icon to the right of the template name.

 * **Eye icon**: The template is published, it is visible only for the team, and the approval request was not sent.
 * **Yellow checkmark icon**: The template is published, it is visible only for the team, and the approval request was sent.
 * **Green checkmark icon**: The template is published and public.
-It is visible for any Workfront Fusion user in the Public templates tab.
-It is also still visible in the Team templates tab, and the template author or their team member can still edit it.
+It is visible for any Workfront Fusion user in the [!UICONTROL Public templates] tab.
+It is also still visible in the [!UICONTROL Team templates] tab, and the template author or their team member can still edit it.

 Templates without icons have Private status.
 They are not published and are visible only to the team.